bedlekdev/posts-app/README.md

 #### Posts-api (REST API)

-This is a Spring Boot (Java) based application that connects with a database that and expose the REST endpoints that can be consumed by frontend.
+This is a Spring Boot (Java) based application that connects with a database and expose the REST endpoints that can be consumed by frontend.
 It supports multiple HTTP REST methods like GET, POST, PUT and DELETE for post resource.